Bayesian Algorithmic Mechanism Design: Beyond Social Welfare

 In the ideal model, our general reduction applies to any single-parameter optimization problem and converts an algorithm into a mechanism with at least the same expected social welfare.
 Unfortunately, this approach does not preserve other relevant objective values, even monotone ones such as the makespan.
 We illustrate this deficiency of the approach with an example.

-Consider the problem of {\em job scheduling on related machines} with the goal of minimizing makespan.
+Consider the problem of {\em job scheduling on related machines} where the objective is to minimize the makespan.
 Here the machines are agents and each has a (privately-known) speed.
 The time a job takes on a machine is the product of its length and the machine's speed.
 The goal of the mechanism is to assign a given set of jobs with varying lengths to the machines so as to minimize the time until all machines have finished processing their jobs, a.k.a., the makespan.

 Consider an instance in which we have 10 unit-length jobs, and 5 machines.
 We assume a Bayesian setting, where the speeds of the machines are probabilistic.
 The first 4 machines are identical: they all have speed 2 with probability 1.
 The last machine has either speed 1 or speed 2, each with probability $1/2$.